FallerS/FallerS.github.io/_posts/2021-01-15-second_post.md

 def semideviation(r):
     """
     Returns negative (semi)deviation of returns series
-    r must be a Series or a DataFrame
+    Takes a pandas DataFrame or Series of returns
     """
     if isinstance(r, pd.Series):
         # mask to identify the negative returns